 - Use a hairdryer to dry the incision area after baths and then put a sanitary napkin over it.

-- After the incision has healed, start putting an anti-scarring on it.
+- If you are considered about having a scar.
+After the incision has healed, start putting an anti-scarring on it.

 - Keep that area cool!